-Classifion is a freeware chemometrics software for classification of
+Classifion is a freeware Windows application for chemometrics classification of

 substances using their mass-spectra.
 The used multivariate analysis is

 based on Principal Component Analysis with Mahalanobis Distance (PCA-MD)

 and it is of one class classifier.
 Classifion has been

 tested using mostly mass and optical spectra, but there is no limitation

 to be used with any other kind of characteristic spectra.
 The only

 twist is to find appropriate channel (bin) size, which in case of

 Almost every mass-spectrometry lab is equipped with spectral-library